braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 ### Feature Overview {#freq-cap-feat-over}

-Frequency capping is applied at the campaign or Canvas step send level and can be set up for each app group by selecting __Global Message Settings__ found underneath the **Engagement** tab.
+Frequency capping is applied at the campaign or Canvas step send level and can be set up for each app group by selecting __Global Message Settings__ found in the **Engagement** tab.
 From here, you can choose the following:

 - Which messaging channel you would like to cap: push, email, SMS, webhook, or any of those four.
 - How many times each user should receive a campaign or Canvas step sends from a channel within a certain time frame.